 Kirkland & Ellis New York City Public Service Fellowship

 Since the 1995-96 academic year, the Kirkland & Ellis New York City Public Service Fellowships have been awarded annually to one NYU School of Law graduate to pursue public service employment for one year in New York City.
 Fellows are selected for their personal integrity and potential to make a positive contribution to the community.
 The application deadline is Tuesday, January 17, 2017.
-For more information, please see the fellowship website.
+For more information, please see the fellowship brochure and application.

 NYS Excelsior Service Fellowship Program